labrad/scalabrad-web/README.md

 global and project-level dependencies:

 ```
-$ npm install -g bower typescript-compiler tsd gulp
+$ npm install -g gulp typescript jspm bower
 $ npm install
+$ jspm install
 $ bower install
-$ tsd reinstall
 ```

-Now, you should be able to run the webpack server to compile and launch the app:
+Now, you should be able to run the gulp build to compile and launch the app:

 ```
 $ gulp serve